-Although the role involves the management of volunteers rather than employees, many volunteer coordinators use the same skills as people working in human resources, and therefore HR-related qualifications and training are beneficial.
+Although the role involves the management of volunteers rather than employees, many volunteer coordinators use the same skills as people working in human resources, and therefore HR-related qualifications and training can also be useful.

 Business, finance and project management qualifications and training are also relevant to this role.